Skip to main content

 Who Should Book Old Homestead — and When

 Old Homestead is the right call if you want a classic New York steakhouse experience in the Meatpacking District without the scene-chasing noise of newer openings.
-It works leading for groups celebrating something real: a birthday, a deal closing, a long-overdue reunion dinner.
+It works well for groups celebrating something real: a birthday, a deal closing, a long-overdue reunion dinner.
 If you are after a tasting-menu format or modern plating, look elsewhere.
 If you want a large, serious cut of beef in a room that has been doing this longer than most of its competitors have existed, this is a credible answer.

 The Room